telia-oss/ses-tf-modules/wafv2/README.md

-# Set of modules helping to improve security using AWS WAF service.
+# Set of modules helping to create resources related to AWS WAF service.

 The modules are dedicated to systems which are exposing services directly to public internet using:
 * Amazon API Gateway